variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-Artist David Sheldon is filling the Tointon Gallery for Visual Arts with two unique sets of abstract expressionistic paintings that are all interconnected, yet different.
-The exhibit, titled “Murmuration,” runs from Friday, June 25 through Friday, July 20.
-The gallery is open Monday-Saturday, 9am-5pm, and admission is free.
+The Tointon Gallery will host the Arts Picnic Fine Art Exhibit featuring work from artists throughout Weld County in celebration of the Arts Picnic festival that takes place in downtown’s Lincoln Park at the end of July each year.
+Admission to the gallery is free and the Gallery is open Monday-Saturday from 9am-5pm.
+The final day to check out the exhibit is Friday, August 25th.